atomist/sdm/README.md

 ## Structure of This Project

+- `src/api` is the public user-facing API, including the software delivery machine concept that ties everything together. *This may be extracted into its own Node module in future.*
-- The `src/spi` directory contains interfaces that are likely to be extended in integrations with infrastructure, such as artifact storage, logging, build and deployment.
+- `src/spi` contains interfaces to be extended in integrations with infrastructure, such as artifact storage, logging, build and deployment.
-- `src/blueprint` contains the higher level software delivery machine concept that ties things together
-- `src/common` contains lower level code
 - `src/graphql` contains GraphQL queries.
 You can add fields to existing queries and subscriptions, and add your own.
-- `src/handlers` contains handlers that implement general SDM concepts.
-This is lower level infrastructure, which you generally won't need to modify directly.
 - `src/typings` is where types generated from GraphQL wind up.
 Refresh these with `npm run gql:gen` if you update any GraphQL files in `src/graphql`.
 - `src/util` contains miscellaneous utilities.
+- `src/internal` contains lower level code such as event handlers necessary to support the user API.
+This is not intended for user use.
+- `src/pack` contains "extension packs."
+These will ultimately be extracted into their own Node modules.
+- The other directories unders `src` contain useful functionality that may eventually be moved out of this project.

-The important types can be imported into downstream projects from the `index.ts` barrel.
+The types from `src/api` can be imported into downstream projects from the `index.ts` barrel.

 ## Plugging in Third Party Tools